 - Input the historical data: start with inputting historical or actual data for the income statement and balance sheet

-- Calculate ratios and statistics decide on forecast assumptions: from the historical data, calculate the ratios and statistics
+- Calculate modeling ratios and statistics: from the historical data, calculate the modeling ratios and statistics

-- Decide on forecast assumptions: Use the calculated statistics to create assumptions into the future i.e. sales may go up by 5% in the future in the forecast period
+- Decide on forecast assumptions: Use the calculated statistics from the past to create financial forecast assumptions into the future e.g. if revenue increased by 5% in the past, we may choose assume 5% in the forecast period too

 - Build the forecast balance sheet except for cash, revolver, and debt: after building the forecast income statement, we then build the forecast balance sheet and we skip a couple of lines – cash, revolver, and debt – to do at the end of the modeling

 - Build the cash flow statement using the rules of cash: after building the forecast balance sheet in the previous stage, we build the cash flow statement using the rules of cash